aeternity/tutorials/sophia-fungible-token-contract.md

 The decoded returned value is 100 - as much as we minted.

 ## Conclusion
-Now you know how easy it is to create a Sophia fungible token contract.

 The æternity team will keep this tutorial updated.
 If you encounter any problems please contact us through the [æternity Forum](https://forum.aeternity.com/c/development).